There are 12 two-year tour cards to be won at this year’s Q School which will start on May 9 at the Guild Hall in Preston.

 There will be two knock out tournaments, with the four semi-finalists in each to earn a tour card for the 2017/18 and 2018/19 seasons.
 The remaining four tour cards will be awarded to the next four players on the Q School ranking list.
 All draws will be random with no seeding, and all matches best of seven frames.

-A ranking list will be compiled during Q School with players earning one point for every frame won.
+The Order of Merit will be compiled during Q School with players earning one point for every frame won.
 The leading players on that list who do not gain tour cards could potentially be offered ‘top-up’ places in main tour events during the 2017/18 season.
 Click here to see the provisional calendar for next season, showing when it starts and how many tournaments there are.

 Once the event starts we will have links to the scores and the ranking tables